 - location information;

 - the terminal identity (e.g. IMEI, ESN) of the terminal;

 - the network measurement results;

 - the current date, time and time zone;

 - the current terminal language setting;

-- (the timing advance, suitable only for GSM access network);
+- the timing advance (access network dependent);

 - the current access technology.

 The terminal shall return the requested local information within a TERMINAL RESPONSE.
 The terminal shall return the current date and time as set by the user.
 If available, the terminal shall also return the time zone known from the network.
 If the time zone information is not available, the terminal shall return 'FF' for this element.